west-code-development/West/doc/manual.rst

 .. data:: l_minimize_exx_if_active

    :type: boolean
-   :default: False
+   :default: false
-   :description: If (True), then the exact-exchange term in the Hamiltonian is computed with the cutoff of the wavefunction.
+   :description: If (true), then the exact-exchange term in the Hamiltonian is computed with the cutoff of the wavefunction.

 .. data:: l_kinetic_only

    :type: boolean
-   :default: False
+   :default: false
-   :description: If (True), then only the kinetic term in the Hamiltonian is kept.
+   :description: If (true), then only the kinetic term in the Hamiltonian is kept.

 .. data:: l_use_ecutrho

    :type: boolean
-   :default: False
+   :default: false
-   :description: If (True), then the eigenpotentials are represented with ecutrho instead of ecutwfc.
+   :description: If (true), then the eigenpotentials are represented with ecutrho instead of ecutwfc.

 .. data:: qlist